UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/03_Communication.md

 To communicate between the two SoloX cores we implemented the dedicated `Serial` object.
 It is a virtualized serial that uses the shared memory to exchange datas on chip.

+<span class="label label-warning">Heads up!</span> When you have a sketch that sends data to the serial device (/dev/ttyMCC) it has to be read by the A9 part otherwise it will slow down the execution: it will time out every Serial.println().

 <img style="width:228px; height:218px" src="../img/gionji/DOCS_a9_m4_serial.PNG">

 ```bash